-Camia or kamia (Hedychium coronarium and Hedychium philippinense) is called white ginger and butterfly ginger outside the Philippines and originated in tropical parts of Asia and India.
-Growing from rhizomes to 10 feet tall in its native lands, camia usually doesn’t top 6 feet tall in U.S. Department of Agriculture plant hardiness zones 8 through 10, where it is hardy.
+The Philippine camia plant or kamia (Hedychium coronarium and Hedychium philippinense) is called white ginger and butterfly ginger outside the Philippines and originated in tropical parts of Asia and India.
+Growing from rhizomes to 10 feet tall in its native lands, camia usually doesn't top 6 feet tall in U.S. Department of Agriculture plant hardiness zones 8 through 10, where it is hardy.
 Its hardiness range can extend at least as far north as USDA zone 7 when its rhizomes are protected by a heavy layer of mulch during winter.
-Camia features 8- to 24-inch-long, lancelike leaves and 2- to 4-inch-wide, white flowers that resemble butterflies.

 Video of the Day

-Blotched with pale yellow at their centers, fragrant flowers appear in 4- to 12-inch clusters from pine cone-shaped buds at the top of camia's stems.
-Each flower is open only one day, and the plant blooms for about six weeks, usually from late summer through fall.
-Often added to leis, the edible flowers are eaten in Thailand.
+Camia features 8- to 24-inch-long, lancelike leaves and 2- to 4-inch-wide, white flowers that resemble butterflies.
+Blotched with pale yellow at their centers, the fragrant white flowers appear in 4- to 12-inch clusters from pine cone-shaped buds at the top of camia's stems.
+Individual flowers are open for one day, though the plant continues blooming for about six weeks, usually from late summer through fall.

 Conditions for Blooms